Skip to Main Content

 • Give children choices in what to do.
 Help them return to routines and familiar activities.

-• As a family, talk about fears and uncertainty but find ways to reconnect to family routines and traditions.
+• Talk about fears and uncertainty but find ways to reconnect to family routines and traditions.

-After the death of a brother or sister, children often have a number of concerns during the grieving process.
-These concerns don't always have easy answers.
-But it can help parents to anticipate questions that children might have and possible ways to respond.
+After the death of a brother or sister, children may have concerns that lack easy answers.
+Parents can try to plan for questions their children might have.

 Feeling guilt

-Children often feel a sense of guilt when a sibling has passed away.
-It’s important to let children know they are not to blame and should not feel guilty for what happened.
+Children often feel a sense of guilt when a sibling has died.
+It is important to let children know they are not to blame.
+They should not feel guilty for what happened.
 Approaches to discussing this include:

 • “Nothing you or anyone else did, thought, or said made this happen.”